-The Justice Union will help coordinate discrete, time-sensitive legal research and analysis by a volunteer network in support of organizations and communities facing pressing law-related challenges.
+The Justice Union is a clearinghouse that helps coordinate a network of law students, lawyers, and law-adjacent volunteers to assist with discrete, time-sensitive research and analysis in support of organizations and communities facing pressing policy- and law-related challenges.

 Building on previous successful initiatives co-led by the Systemic Justice Project (the Justice Initiative and the COVID-19 Rapid Response + Systems Summer Institute), the Justice Union hopes also to offer learning opportunities and foster a community of law students and lawyers dedicated to resisting authoritarianism and building toward a more just future.

-If you are a lawyer or law student interested in getting involved, please complete this survey: https://bit.ly/JUInitialSurvey.
+If you are a law student, lawyer, or someone whose work is law-related and interested in getting involved, please complete this survey: https://bit.ly/JUInitialSurvey.

-If you are an organizer, lawyer, or legal organization in need of support, please email us at justice@law.harvard.edu.
+If you are an organizer, lawyer, or legal organization in need of policy- or law-related support,* please email us at justice@law.harvard.edu.

 Check out an example of our work, “Basics of Anti-Discrimination Law for Federal Employees,” a guide that covers the basics of anti-discrimination law for federal employees, including information on illegal discrimination and retaliation, filing EEO complaints, MSPB appeals, and available remedies, now available at at Civil Service Strong.

-Disclaimer: Any information provided by or through the Justice Union is, unless otherwise stated. for general informational purposes only, It does not constitute legal advice, does not create an attorney-client relationship, is not intended as solicitation, and is not a substitute for consulting a qualified attorney.
+*Disclaimer: Justice Union does not engage in the practice of law.
+Any information provided by or through the Justice Union is, unless otherwise stated. for general informational purposes only.
+It does not constitute legal advice, does not create an attorney-client relationship, is not intended as solicitation, and is not a substitute for consulting a qualified attorney.
 The Justice Union does not solicit legal business, and individuals should seek private legal counsel for advice specific to their circumstances.